pranav-ashokk/boston-housing-price-prediction/README.md

 ![](https://i.ibb.co/cJmFsSp/boston-housing-5.png)

 ### Inferences and Assumptions
+First, let me explain what each of the features that will be used actually mean.

+- 'RM' is the average number of rooms among houses in the neighborhood

+- 'LSTAT' is the percentage of homeowners in the neighborhood that are white collar workers

+- 'PTRATIO' is the ratio of students to teachers in primary and secondary schools in the neighborhood

 The fundamental use of data science is to help us test our inferences or assumptions that we have on a certain situation by looking into the data.
 Therefore, I wanted to come up with some assumptions on the features and the model in general before developing the model itself.

 - Houses with a higher 'RM' value (number of rooms), will likely have a higher 'MEDV' (price) value.
 This assumption would mean that 'RM' and 'MEDV' are directly proportional variables.

-- Houses that have a lower 'LSTAT' value (# of ) will likely be worth more.
-If the people are higher class workers and made more money, they likely have a higher purchasing power, resulting in a more expensive home.
+- Houses that have a lower 'LSTAT' value will likely be worth more.
+If the homeowners are making more money, they likely have a higher purchasing power, resulting in a more expensive home.
 This would mean that 'LSTAT' and 'MEDV' are inversely proportional variables.

 - Lastly, houses with a lower 'PTRATIO' (less students to teachers ratio), will also likely be worth more.
 I am assuming this because an educational facility with more teachers to focus their attention on the students will likely be a hot spot for families who are looking for houses.
 This assumption would mean that 'PTRATIO' and 'MEDV' are inversely proportional variables.